'Upsetting And Disappointing': BuzzFeed To Cut 15 Percent Of Its Workforce

 The announcement comes at a turbulent time for the online media industry, which has seen several of its biggest names slash their staffs in recent months.
 Mic Network, which operates a news publication aimed at millennials, laid off its entire editorial staff late last year, shortly before selling the remains of the company to the Bustle Digital Group.
 Just weeks earlier, Vice Media announced a hiring freeze reportedly aimed at cutting its staff by up to 15 percent.

-And on the same day that BuzzFeed announced its layoffs, the The Wall Street Journal reported that Verizon's media group — which includes AOL, Yahoo and HuffPost — will be laying off 7 percent of its staff.
+And on the same day that BuzzFeed announced its layoffs, The Wall Street Journal reported that Verizon's media group — which includes AOL, Yahoo and HuffPost — will be laying off 7 percent of its staff.

+HuffPost deputy opinion editor Chloe Angyal says her entire section is being eliminated as part of the layoffs.
+"Like so many talented and lovely journalists," she tweeted, "I was laid off today."

+For those who are wondering, @HuffPost Opinion -- the entire section -- is being eliminated.
+The beautiful, diverse, inclusive baby we built from scratch is gone.— Chloe Angyal (@ChloeAngyal) January 24, 2019

+"I'm in shock," he said Wednesday.
+"Not how I wanted 35 year journalism career to end."

+As for BuzzFeed, the layoffs come at a time already filled with tumult.

-BuzzFeed, the digital news and entertainment site founded in 2006 and known best for viral content that reaches millions of readers worldwide, has made a series of huge splashes with its news division in recent years — from publishing the infamous "Steele dossier" on President Trump, to its reporting on a proposed Trump Tower in Moscow.
+The digital news and entertainment site founded in 2006 and best known for viral content that reaches millions of readers worldwide has made a series of huge splashes with its news division in recent years — from publishing the infamous "Steele dossier" on President Trump to its reporting on a proposed Trump Tower in Moscow.

-Most recently, BuzzFeed News has found itself embroiled in controversy over its incendiary report that Trump instructed Michael Cohen, his former personal attorney, to lie to Congress about the tower negotiations.
+Most recently, BuzzFeed News has found itself embroiled in controversy over a report that Trump instructed Michael Cohen, his former personal attorney, to lie to Congress about the tower negotiations.
 Not long after the report's publication, special counsel Robert Mueller's office issued an exceedingly rare — and carefully worded — rebuke of how BuzzFeed characterized the documents and testimony obtained by his office.

 In the firestorm that followed, the company has stood by its story.